Zinc-OS/Prusa-MMU2S-Octoprint-Plugin/README.md

-# Prusa-MMU2S-Octoprint-Plugin
+# MMU2 Alert Plugin
-Adds messages related to prusa mmu2 for octoprint
+Show messages when the MMU2 throws an error.